bootstrap-vue/bootstrap-vue/src/components/form-group/README.md

 Valid feedback is rendered using the [`<b-form-valid-feedback>`](/docs/components/form#helper-components) form sub-componment.

-### Feeback limitations
+### Feedback limitations
-**Note:** When using `<b-input-group>`, `<b-form-file>`, `<b-form-radio-group>`, `<b-form-radio>`, `<b-form-checkbox-group>` or `<b-form-checkbox>` inside a `<b-form-group>`, setting an invalid (or valid) `state` on the `input` alone will **not** trigger the invalid (or valid) feeback to show (due to limitations with the new Bootsrap V4 validation CSS).
+**Note:** When using `<b-input-group>`, `<b-form-file>`, `<b-form-radio-group>`, `<b-form-radio>`, `<b-form-checkbox-group>` or `<b-form-checkbox>` inside a `<b-form-group>`, setting an invalid (or valid) `state` on the `input` alone will **not** trigger the invalid (or valid) feedback to show (due to limitations with the new Bootsrap V4 validation CSS).
 To get around this, **you must also** set the invalid/valid `state` on `<b-form-group>`.
 Native browser validation will **not** trigger the invalid feedback to show when using one of the above mentiond form controls.